 My homemade seasoned salt adds a TON of flavor to this dish and is beyond easy to make – it’s just a mixture of salt, paprika, onion and garlic powders.
 I hardly ever use regular salt when cooking!
 You’ll love it.

-Scoop the mushrooms into a medium-sized baking dish, like an 8×8″ or similar, then add canned green beans that have been drained, an extra shake of seasoned salt, plus 1 batch Homemade Cream of Mushroom Soup.
+Scoop the mushrooms into a medium-sized baking dish, like an 8×8″ or similar, then add canned green beans that have been drained, an extra shake of seasoned salt, plus a batch of Homemade Cream of Mushroom Soup.

 Feel free to make the homemade soup several days in advance.
 Store in an airtight container in the fridge.

-While the beans are cooking, wipe the skillet out with wet paper towels or a dish cloth to remove any bits of garlic that might burn and turn bitter during the shallot frying process.
-Thinly slice shallots then separate the slices into rings.
+While the beans are cooking, wipe the skillet out with a wet paper towel or a dish cloth to remove any bits of garlic that might burn and turn bitter during the shallot frying process.
+Then, thinly slice shallots and separate them into rings.

 Scoop the fried shallots onto a paper towel lined plate to drain then sprinkle with salt.
 Fry/drain/salt the remaining shallots.